itzshoaibmalik/Event_Management_System/README.md

 ## Installation
-Clone the repository: git clone https://github.com/[Your GitHub Username]/event-management-system.git Install dependencies: pip install -r requirements.txt (or equivalent command for your package manager) Set up the database: [Insert database setup instructions] Run the application: python app.py (or equivalent command for your application)
+Clone the repository: git clone https://github.com/[Your GitHub Username]/event-management-system.git

+Install dependencies: pip install -r requirements.txt (or equivalent command for your package manager)

+Set up the database: [Insert database setup instructions]

+Run the application: python app.py (or equivalent command for your application)

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the Event Management System, please fork the repository and submit a pull request.

 License
-The Event Management System is licensed under the [Insert license, e.g. MIT License].
+The Event Management System is licensed under the [MIT License].

 Contact
-If you have any questions or need further assistance, please don't hesitate to contact us at [Insert contact email or link to contact form].
+If you have any questions or need further assistance, please don't hesitate to contact us at instagram.com/itzshoaibmalik

-I hope this helps